 About the Author

-Born in 1924, William Sloane Coffin, Jr.’s young life of wealth and comfort was suddenly rearranged by the death of his father in 1933.
+WILLIAM SLOANE COFFIN, JR. was born in 1924, but his young life of wealth and comfort was suddenly rearranged by the death of his father in 1933.
 A series of moves led mother and children first to California and then to Europe.
 As a boy, Coffin’s first ambition was to be a concert pianist.
 In Paris he was able to study with Nadia Boulanger and later in Geneva met Ignacy Paderewski.

 When World War II erupted, the family returned to the United States, and Coffin attended Phillips Academy in Andover, graduating into an army uniform.
 As an officer he used his linguistic skills in intelligence work.
 After the war he attended Yale University, alma mater to his father and grandfather, and later studied at Union Theological Seminary in New York City with Reinhold Niebuhr and Paul Tillich.
 Uncertain of a calling to the ministry, he left Union for the newly organized CIA and was assigned to Europe.